-Moraea group species N-R are found on this wiki page.
+Moraea group species n-r are found on this wiki page.
 More information can be learned from Peter Goldblatt's book on Moraeas.

-Moraea papilionacea grows on mostly sandstone soils, sometimes granite or clay, in renosterveld and transitional fynbos in the south and southwest Cape.
+Moraea papilionacea (L.f.)
+Ker Gawl. grows on mostly sandstone soils, sometimes granite or clay, in renosterveld and transitional fynbos in the south and southwest Cape.
 It flowers late winter to spring and is usually hairy with yellow or salmon flowers with yellow nectar guides.
 Flowers are fugacious.
-These pictures were taken near Paarl by Bob Rutemoeller September 2003 where there were many different color forms growing in the same location, salmon, yellow, and bicolored.
+The first three pictures were taken near Paarl by Bob Rutemoeller September 2003 where there were many different color forms growing in the same location, salmon, yellow, and bicolored.
 The fourth photo taken of a yellow one at Drayton by Cameron McMaster and the last two photos taken September 2003 near Brackenfell by Bob Rutemoeller and Mary Sue Ittner.

 More photos by Bob Werra.

-Moraea pseudospicata is found on stony clay slopes in karroid scrub in the Bokkeveld Plateau.
+Moraea pseudospicata Goldblatt is found on stony clay slopes in karroid scrub in the Bokkeveld Plateau.
 It has a long since trailing leaf, often dry at flowering.
-The stem gets about 40-50 cm tall and the flower is only about 20mm across.
+The stem gets about 40-50 cm tall and the flower is only about 20 mm across.
 Photo by Andrew Harvie who has seen this flowering only twice in 12 years (6 years apart) he has been growing it.
-It flowers in mid summer after it has gone dormant.
+It flowers in midsummer after it has gone dormant.
 He speculates being late in covering up his winter rainfall bulbs and summer rain helped bring it into bloom in 2012.

-Moraea pubiflora is a summer-growing species native to Swaziland and the eastern Transvaal, where it grows in mountain grassland.
+Moraea pubiflora N.E.Br. is a summer-growing species native to Swaziland and the eastern Transvaal, where it grows in mountain grassland.
 The flowers are white to pale blue, and have unusually long, speckled inner tepals.
 The first two photos from iNaturalist were taken by Robert Archer in January in Mpumalanga and shared under a CC BY-NC license.
 The last photo by K Braun for the Swaziland National Trust Commission.

-Moraea ramosissima grows on damp sandy or stony flats and slopes from the Gifberg to the Eastern Cape.
-It is a tall plant (up to 1.2 m) with yellow flowers that blooms spring into summer.
-Deemed a shy bloomer, it appeas to be a plant that responds to fire.
+Moraea ramosissima (L.f.)
+Druce grows on damp sandy or stony flats and slopes from the Gifberg to the Eastern Cape.
+It is a tall plant (up to 1.2 m) with yellow flowers that flowers spring into summer.
+Deemed a shy bloomer, it appears to be a plant that responds to fire.
 The first photo below by Mary Sue Ittner shows leaves appearing after a fire near Bainskloof where there were no signs of this plant in previous years.
 The second photo by Rachel Saunders shows it blooming in profusion in Bainskloof November 2012 in another year after another fire.
-The last photo from Cameron McMaster taken near Napier in the Overberg shows the flower.
+The third photo from Cameron McMaster taken near Napier in the Overberg shows the flower.
 The last two photos from the book Plants of the Klein Karoo courtesy of Jan and Anne Lise Schutte-Vlok.

 Moraea regalis Goldblatt & J.C.Manning grows to 30 cm and has a single narrow leaf and a striking purple flower with a tiny white nectar guide and elongated crests and inner tepals that look a bit like purple antlers.
 It's known from a single site on a south-facing rocky slope near the town of De Rust in the Little Karoo.
 The habitat is reportedly in degraded condition.
 This species blooms in spring, and is probably related to M. unguiculata and M. algoensis.
 We're not aware of any reports that it's being grown in cultivation, but if you're lucky enough to obtain it, note that its native climate is a near-desert with almost year-round rainfall.
-The area may get a brief day spell in mid-summer for a month or two, but otherwise rainfall is consistent and relatively light throughout the year.
+The area may get a brief dry spell in mid-summer for a month or two, but otherwise rainfall is consistent and relatively light throughout the year.
 Photo from the book Plants of the Klein Karoo courtesy of Jan and Anne Lise Schutte-Vlok.

 Moraea rivulicola Goldblatt & J.C.Manning has cream, greenish, or beige flowers with dull yellow nectar guides.
-Grows in seasonal stream beds and drainage ditches in the extremely dry winter-rainfall desert of northern Namaqualand, west of the town of Springbok.
-Blooms in spring.
-The flowers look similar to M. unguiculata, but are larger, and the plants grow in wetter areas.
+It grows in seasonal stream beds and drainage ditches in the extremely dry winter-rainfall desert of northern Namaqualand, west of the town of Springbok and blooms in spring.
+The flowers look similar to Moraea unguiculata, but are larger, and the plants grow in wetter areas.
 You can see the herbarium sheet here.